seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 My honour would not let ingratitude
 So much besmear it.
 Pardon me, good lady;
 For, by these blessed candles of the night,
-Had you been there, I think you would have begg’d
+Had you been there, I think you would have begg'd
 The ring of me to give the worthy doctor.

 **PORTIA**
-Let not that doctor e’er come near my house:
+Let not that doctor e'er come near my house:
 Since he hath got the jewel that I loved,
 And that which you did swear to keep for me,
 I will become as liberal as you;
-I’ll not deny him any thing I have,
+I'll not deny him any thing I have,
-No, not my body nor my husband’s bed:
+No, not my body nor my husband's bed:
 Know him I shall, I am well sure of it:
 Lie not a night from home; watch me like Argus:
 If you do not, if I be left alone,
 Now, by mine honour, which is yet mine own,
-I’ll have that doctor for my bedfellow.
+I'll have that doctor for my bedfellow.

 **NERISSA**
 And I his clerk; therefore be well advised